Plug Your RV or Trailer Into A Solar Generator

 How long does a solar generator last?

 It depends on how big the battery in the solar generator is, and how many watts you’re using.
-For example, in my Yeti 1000 I have 1045 watt-hours to work with.
+For example, my Yeti 1000 has 1045 watt-hours I can use.
 If I charge my laptop that uses 60W for an hour, I have about 985 watt-hours left to work with (1045-60).

-The inverter that changes 12V DC to 120V AC is not 100% efficient, so when you use the AC outlets on a solar generator you should expect about 90% to be energy you can use in the end.
+The inverter that changes 12V DC to 120V AC is not 100% efficient, so when you use the AC outlets on a solar generator you should expect about 85% to be the energy you can use in the end.

 Related Post: Use third-party solar panels with a Goal Zero Yeti